Vosa23/master_thesis_final/README.txt

 The file is config.yaml located in root directory
 All experiment related settings are located there.
 Also the speed of simulation, the track selection, loading of learned model, etc.
-To every option there is a comment, explaining what each parameter does
+To every option, there is a comment, explaining what each parameter does

 #Implementation files:

-run.py				- from where the implementation is started optimization.py			- the main optimization loop nn.py				- implementation of feed forward neural networks cnn.py				- implementation of convolutional neural networks ppo.py				- implementation of the PPO algorithm ppo_cnn.py			- for older learned agent models, all previous files merged into one config.yaml			- main configuration file for experiment setup tracks.yaml			- configuration of available race tracks CNN_model_for_sensors.ipynb	- python notebook for CNN training (Hybrid architecture - camera to sensors prediction) gym_torcs/__init__		- necessary file for registration of the custom Gym TORCS environment gym_torcs/snakeoil3_gym.py	- client for UDP communication with the TORCS server gym_torcs/torcs_env.py		- Gym wrapper over the SnakeOil client
+run.py						- from where the implementation is started optimization.py				- the main optimization loop nn.py						- implementation of feed forward neural networks cnn.py						- implementation of convolutional neural networks ppo.py						- implementation of the PPO algorithm ppo_old.py					- for older learned agent models, all previous files merged into one config.yaml					- main configuration file for experiment setup tracks.yaml					- configuration of available race tracks CNN_model_for_sensors.ipynb	- python notebook for CNN training (Hybrid architecture - camera to sensors prediction) gym_torcs/__init__			- necessary file for registration of the custom Gym TORCS environment gym_torcs/snakeoil3_gym.py	- client for UDP communication with the TORCS server gym_torcs/torcs_env.py		- Gym wrapper over the SnakeOil client